John C. Calhoun: Personal life

-Calhoun was not openly religious.
-He was raised as an orthodox Presbyterian, but he was attracted to Southern varieties of Unitarianism of the sort that attracted Jefferson.
+Calhoun was not openly religious and was generally not outspoken about his religious beliefs.
+He was raised as an orthodox Presbyterian, but was attracted to Southern varieties of Unitarianism like those that attracted Jefferson.
 Southern Unitarianism was generally less organized than the variety popular in New England.
-He was generally not outspoken about his religious beliefs.
 After his marriage, Calhoun and his wife attended the Episcopal Church, of which she was a member.
-In 1821 he became a founding member of All Souls Unitarian Church in Washington, D.C.
+In 1821, he became a founding member of All Souls Unitarian Church in Washington, D.C.

 Historian Merrill D. Peterson describes Calhoun: "Intensely serious and severe, he could never write a love poem, though he often tried, because every line began with 'whereas' ..."

 House of Representatives

 War of 1812

-With a base among the Irish and Scotch Irish, Calhoun won election to South Carolina's 6th congressional district of the House of Representatives in 1810.
+With a base among the Irish and Scotch Irish, Calhoun won election to South Carolina's 6th congressional district of the House of Representatives in 1810, defeating John Archer Elmore.
 He immediately became a leader of the War Hawks, along with Speaker Henry Clay of Kentucky and South Carolina congressmen William Lowndes and Langdon Cheves.
-Brushing aside the vehement objections of both anti-war New Englanders and arch-liberal Jeffersonians led by John Randolph of Roanoke, they demanded war against Britain, claiming that American honor and republican values had been violated by the British refusal to recognize American shipping rights.
+Brushing aside the vehement objections of both anti-war New Englanders and ardent Jeffersonians led by John Randolph of Roanoke, they pushed for war with Britain, claiming that America's national honor and republican values had been violated by British interference with US merchant shipping.
 As a member, and later acting chairman, of the Committee on Foreign Affairs, Calhoun played a major role in drafting two key documents in the push for war, the Report on Foreign Relations and the War Report of 1812.
-Drawing on the linguistic tradition of the Declaration of Independence, Calhoun's committee called for a declaration of war in ringing phrases, denouncing Britain's "lust for power", "unbounded tyranny", and "mad ambition".
+Drawing on the linguistic tradition of the Declaration of Independence, Calhoun's committee called for a declaration of war in ringing phrases, citing Britain's supposed "lust for power", "unbounded tyranny", and "mad ambition".

 The United States declared war on Britain on June 18, inaugurating the War of 1812.
-The opening phase involved multiple disasters for American arms, as well as a financial crisis when the Treasury could barely pay the bills.
-The conflict caused economic hardship for Americans, as the Royal Navy blockaded the ports and cut off imports, exports, and the coastal trade.
-Several attempted invasions of Canada were fiascos, but the U.S. in 1813 seized control of Lake Erie and broke the power of hostile Indians in battles such as the Battle of the Thames in Canada in 1813 and the Battle of Horseshoe Bend in Alabama in 1814.
+The opening phase involved multiple disasters for American forces, as well as a financial crisis when the Treasury could barely pay the bills.
+The conflict caused economic hardship for Americans, as the Royal Navy blockaded American ports and cut off imports, exports, and the coastal trade.
+Several American invasions of Canada were fiascos, but the U.S. seized control of Lake Erie in 1813 and broke the power of hostile Indians in battles such as the 1813 Battle of the Thames in Canada and the 1814 Battle of Horseshoe Bend in Alabama.
 These Indians had, in many cases, cooperated with the British or Spanish in opposing American interests.